ScilifelabDataCentre/pathogens-portal-visualisations/README.md

 ## wastewater

 This folder contains all of the plots on the wastewater page that were created using plotly in python.
 This includes the 'combined' graphs, showing data from multiple areas displayed on both a linear and log scale.

+## Population_stats

+This repository contains the script that can be used to generate a summary of the Swedish population from publicly available data from https://www.scb.se/.
+The data is updated each quarter, but not on a consistent date.
+The script generates a summary excel file should be updated in blobserver [here](https://blobserver.dckube.scilifelab.se/blob/SCB_pop_data.xlsx/info) for use in calculations related to the vaccinations and postcovid pages of the portal.